FASHION ON EARTH

 All clothing comes from the land.
 Farmed, grown, extracted, picked and cut - your clothing begins in the ground and should return to the soil at the end of its lifecycle.

-FASHION ON EARTH invites you to reflect on the relationship you have with your own clothing; to consider how connected you feel to the place and natural resources that are intrinsically linked to the garments you wear; and to imagine a fashion production future wholly connected to and respectful of the natural world.
+FASHION ON EARTH invited you to reflect on the relationship you have with your own clothing; to consider how connected you feel to the place and natural resources that are intrinsically linked to the garments you wear; and to imagine a fashion production future wholly connected to and respectful of the natural world.

 GARMENT EXHIBITION